 The Canyons Village

-services around 4,000 acres of finely groomed blue runs on multiple aspects, a dedicated learning zone, glades, hike-to terrain, and expert terrain off the Ninety-Nine 90 lift.
-As the closest base area to Salt Lake, the Canyons Village serves as a great basecamp and is ideal for families of differing ability levels.
-This is because the diversity of terrain suits learners and experts alike.
-Pro Tip:
+services around 4,000 acres of finely groomed blue runs on multiple aspects, a dedicated learning zone, glades, hike-to terrain and expert terrain off the Ninety-Nine 90 lift.
+As the closest base area to Salt Lake, the Canyons Village serves as a great basecamp and is ideal for families of differing ability levels because the diversity of terrain suits learners and experts alike.

 This side of the mountain offers the best and greatest amount of beginning and learner terrain.
 With the creation of the new High Meadow Park

 , learners are no longer restricted to the lower base elevations.
 This dedicated alpine learning zone features fun and gentle green runs serviced by the speedy High Meadow chairlift.